 The Consumer Price Index rose 0.4% in October (+1.8% y/y).
 Food rose 0.2% (+2.1% y/y), mixed over the last year (food at home up 1.0% y/y, food away from home up 3.3% y/y).
 Gasoline (3.9% of the overall CPI) rose 3.7% (+1.6% before seasonal adjustment, and -7.3% y/y).
 Ex-food & energy, the CPI rose 0.2% (+0.157% before rounding, +2.3% y/y).
 Bear in mind that the year-over-year change in the core PCE Price Index has been trending 0.5-0.7 percentage point below the year-over-year change in the core PCE.

-Real Hourly Earnings rose 0.2% in January (+1.7% y/y), also up 0.2% for production workers (+2.1% y/y).
+Real Average Hourly Earnings fell 0.2% (+1.2% y/y), down 0.2% for production workers (+1.9% y/y).

 The opinions offered by Dr. Brown should be considered a part of your overall decision-making process.
 For more information about this report to discuss how this outlook may affect your personal situation and/or to learn how this insight may be incorporated into your investment strategy please contact your financial advisor or use the convenient Office Locator to find our office(s) nearest you today.